Science

 1) withers movement allows for an in-depth analysis of compensatory movement patterns, i.e. when a four-legged animal adapts its movement pattern to avoid specific movement that are painful.
 Scientific studies have enhanced the understanding of these movement patterns and we have incorporated withers movement as a standard parameter in all of our systems!

 2) similar to humans, there are interactions between movement deficits affecting anatomical structures located within the limbs and follow on effects affecting the back (or vice versa).
 Our advanced products (with 6 or 9 sensors) allow for a detailed, multi-dimensional quantification of back movement in addition to primary and compensatory movement symmetries.
 Our products offer unrivaled analytic power for differentiating between restrictions of limb and back movements.
 This is essential for maximizing evidence-based approaches for poor performance examinations or for incorporating evidence into the assessment of treatment or rehabilitation regimens.
+Most recently (June 2024), we have published a study into the interrelation between movement symmetry and range of motion of the back.
+We specifically investigated reining Quarter horses as we believe there are distinct breed and discipline-specific differences in back movement that need to be investigated further to improve our ability to develop evidence-based treatment and rehabilitation regimens for discipline-specific poor performance.

 The sky is the limit!
 Motion quantification applied to practical questions.